iMikie/Semantic-UI-Rails/README.md

 [Semantic-UI](www.semantic-ui.com) is one of the newest and most promising user interface toolkits.

 This **README** describes step-by-step how to add Semantic-UI to a new Rails app and then use it to build the UI for the example shown in the screenshot below.
-This example also makes use Semantic-UI's support for mobile responsive design as well as some surprisingly awesome validation support.
+This example also takes advantage of Semantic-UI's support for mobile responsive design and its surprisingly awesome validation support.

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.

-I'll likely add examples too, but each should be easily separable.
-I adopted the following convention: the css and js code that operates on a particular view, say, `example_foo.html.erb` can be found in the matching `example_foo.css` and `example_foo.js` in the appropriate folders.
-The code behind the Semantic-UI website is quite elegant but with 25 examples on a single page it's sometimes tough to track down who does what to whom.
+I try to keep to the following convention here: one semantic-ui example per web page.
+If that page is named, say, `example_foo.html.erb` then the css for it can be found in `example_foo.css` and the javascript in `example_foo.js`.
+This is to make it easy to figure out who does what to whom.
+The code behind the Semantic-UI website is quite elegant but with 25 examples on a page and the javascript for multiple pages lumped together, it's can be tough to track down who does what to whom.

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)